fj26/DataAnalytics_Final/README.md

 Following up with GHG emission causes, this project will then explore the impacts of GHG emissions in US from 1990 to 2017 guided by the following questions:

-3. Which sectors were more significant to temperature anomalies in this period?
+3. Which sectors were significant to temperature anomalies in this period?
-4. Was the economic development in this period, namely gross domestic product (GDP) and personal consumption expenditures, significantly realted to the GHG emissions?
+4. Was the total GHG emissions significantly related to economic development in this period, namely gross domestic product (GDP)?

 This repository contains raw data, proecessed data, codes, outputs, and a report involved this project.